pohly/syncevolution/README.rst

 possible because it cannot represent all data that Evolution stores.

 .. note:: The Evolution backends are mentioned as examples;
-   the same applies to other data sources.
+   the same applies to other datastores.

 How the server stores the items depends on its implementation and configuration.
 To check which data is preserved, one can use this